-In my case, Everglow Photography keeps your images backed up for 180 days after I provide them you.
+In my case, Everglow Photography keeps your images backed up for 180 days after I provide them to you.
 This is included in my contract.

 Is that your photographer?

 Knowing who specifically will be your photographer on your wedding day should be an important consideration.
 Beware of contracts which include the ability to outsource the work to any photographer in or even outside of the studio company which you are hiring.
-Do you really want a stranger photographing your first kiss on your wedding day?
+Do you want a stranger photographing your first kiss on your wedding day?

 What do we get again?

 Your wedding photography contract should include clearly what you will receive in consideration for your payment.
 If an engagement session is included it should be listed here.
-Any albums, prints, consultation meetings, web galleries, site checks, USB delivered files and anything else you may think is part of your package or service provided should be listed in detail.
+Any albums, prints, consultation meetings, web galleries, site checks, USB-delivered files and anything else you may think is part of your package or service provided should be listed in detail.

 Planes, trains and automobiles.

-Personally, as I love to travel, I often charge much less for travel expenses than other photographers since I look to combine my out of province or out of country weddings with my adventure vacations.
+Personally, as I love to travel, I often charge much less for travel expenses than other photographers since I look to combine my out-of-province or out-of-country weddings with my adventure vacations.

 What, how and when do we pay?